SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 As long as data transmissions are long and continuous (file transfers) a circuit is used efficiently.

-However, most data transmissions are bursty, and dedicating ..........
+However, most data transmissions are bursty, and dedicating an entire circuit to them is usually a waste of valuable wireless bandwidth.

+During idle periods when no data is being sent, bandwidth is still dedicated to the user and not available for others to use.

 ##### Packet Switching Network